AEA Graduate Education Diversity Internship Program (GEDI)

 We seek students who are not already enrolled in an evaluation program/specialization or pursuing an evaluation degree who:

-• Are enrolled in a masters or doctoral-level program in the United States and have completed the equivalent of one full year of graduate level coursework;
+• Are enrolled in a master's or doctoral-level program in the United States and have completed the equivalent of one full year of graduate-level coursework;

 • Are residing in the United States;